FrugalPrompt: Reducing Contextual Overhead in Large Language Models via Token Attribution: Experiment

 \subsection{Experimental Setup}

-We set the temperature to $1.0$ for all inference runs to sample from the model's unaltered probability distribution, ensuring a standard and reproducible generation process.
+We set the temperature to $0$ for all inference runs to sample from the model's unaltered probability distribution, ensuring a standard and reproducible generation process.
 For the frugalized setup, we experiment by filtering the top $k\in\{50,60,80\}\%$ of the input tokens.
-We also include the baseline prompt using $100\%$ of the tokens to set a proper frame of reference for the performance delta for all the models.
-This setup facilitates us to investigate whether low-attribution filler tokens can be excluded with minimal degradation in task performance, which, by implication, will also reduce API costs and minimize carbon footprint.
+We also include the baseline prompt, using $100\%$ of the tokens to set a proper frame of reference for the performance delta across all models.
+This setup enables us to investigate whether low-attribution filler tokens can be excluded with minimal degradation in task performance, thereby reducing API costs and carbon footprint.